Understanding Foreclosure Laws in Texas: A Comprehensive Guide

 Texas uses a non-judicial foreclosure process, so lenders rarely have to step into a courtroom to reclaim a property; that absence of a judge can often make things move more quickly.
 After a borrower misses a payment, the lender usually waits no longer than twenty calendar days before mailing a formal notice of default.

 If the issue isn’t resolved, a notice of sale may be issued 21 days before the scheduled auction date.
-For homeowners facing auction, reaching out to their lender and asking about a loan modification or short sale can be a lifesaving first step.
+For homeowners facing an auction, reaching out to their lender and asking about a loan modification or short sale can be a lifesaving first step.

-Pairing that effort with a seasoned Texas real estate agent who knows the foreclosure process inside and out brings extra peace of mind and helps keep every filing on track.
+Pairing that effort with a seasoned Texas real estate professional who knows the foreclosure process inside and out brings extra peace of mind and helps keep every filing on track.
 Talking to a foreclosure attorney clarifies the owners’ rights and duties under state law, turning a confusing ordeal into a more precise road map they can follow.

 Can You Sell a Home in Foreclosure in Texas?